R2Northstar/ModdingDocs/docs/source/guides/rsthelp.rst

     .. |title| replace::
         This is realllllly useful for tables.
 This is reference usage.

+This is used right now.
+Check below for usage in example tables.

 .. |title| replace::
         This is realllllly useful for tables.
 This is reference usage.